thijssnelleman/CostOfReproducibility/NeurIPS/2023/reviews/Privacy Auditing with One (1) Training Run.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[10]
+[6]

-For most parameters the authros refer to another work.
+For most parameters the authors refer to another work.
 For their own parameters (K+ and K-) they evaluate the method on various values and report the highest.
 These values are not specified.
+Parameter Epsilon is given through theoretical analysis.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_